FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 The GPS and IMU are configured equally for all teams according to the rules in the previous chapter.

+X, Y, Z, Pitch, Roll, Yaw have to be specified in a NED frame (it might take some experimentation to understand the correct signs to use).
+The transforms you will get from ROS however, will be in the ENU frame (which is probably what you are used to).

-We recommend to copy the settings.json in this repository as a base and configure the cameras and lidar from thereon.
+We recommend to copy the `settings.json` in this repository as a base and configure the cameras and lidar from thereon.

 ## Launching the simulator
 To run the simulation, read the [simulation guide](how-to-simulate.md).